Use Google Private Service Connect with Aiven services beta#

 To approve the connection, run the following approval command:

-avn privatelink google connection approve MY_SERVICE_NAME --privatelink-connection-id PRIVATELINK_CONNECTION_ID --user-ip-address PSC_ENDPOINT_IP_ADDRESS
+avn service privatelink google connection approve MY_SERVICE_NAME --privatelink-connection-id PRIVATELINK_CONNECTION_ID --user-ip-address PSC_ENDPOINT_IP_ADDRESS

 As a result, the connection initially transitions to the user-approved state.